mateusfreira/nun-db/LeaderlessReplication.md

  ... this needs to be faster than the current solution...
 100ms to store 10k records and 50ms read the same from disk to ready in memory

+ ...Performance was much better than previos implementation.

+ Time to think in the migration time

 Can store like that ... won't be fast to search